Chart Color Schemes

 Population

-Population growth drivers in South Melbourne are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in South Melbourne are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-South Melbourne's population, as of November 2025, is approximately 13,022.
-This figure represents a growth of 1,329 people, an increase of 11.4% since the 2021 Census which recorded a population of 11,693.
-The change was inferred from the estimated resident population of 12,916 in June 2024 and an additional 429 validated new addresses since the Census date.
-This results in a population density ratio of 6,889 persons per square kilometer, placing South Melbourne in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-South Melbourne's growth of 11.4% since the 2021 Census exceeded both the national average (8.9%) and the state average, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of population growth during recent periods.
+South Melbourne's population was approximately 13,022 as of November 2025.
+This figure represents an increase of 1,329 people, a rise of 11.4% since the 2021 Census which recorded a population of 11,693.
+The change is inferred from the estimated resident population of 12,916 in June 2024 and an additional 429 validated new addresses since the Census date.
+This results in a population density ratio of 6,889 persons per square kilometer, placing South Melbourne in the top 10% of national locations assessed by AreaSearch.
+South Melbourne's growth rate exceeded the national average of 8.9%, and that of the state, indicating it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase in South Melbourne is forecasted, with an expected rise of 4,028 persons to 2041, reflecting a total increase of 30.1% over the 17-year period.
+Based on projected demographic shifts, South Melbourne is forecasted to experience significant population growth.
+By 2041, the area is expected to increase by 4,028 persons, reflecting a total increase of 30.1% over the 17-year period, as per the latest annual ERP population numbers.

 Frequently Asked Questions - Population